 Alaska Airlines Mileage Plan

 Alaska, where available, is one of the best airline products in America, and consistently scores in the top one or two airlines in ratings every year.
-As the last of the U.S. based airlines with a mileage-based rewards-earning program, it also offers diverse airline partners and will start to provide better coverage after the DOT (hopefully) approves the takeover of Virgin America sometime in the near future.
+As the last of the U.S. based airlines with a mileage-based rewards-earning program, it also offers diverse airline partners and provides better coverage after the DOT approved the takeover of Virgin America.

 Mileage Plan does not currently provide a path to elite status through credit card spend, but you can achieve elite status without flying via the following methods: